focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ Make sure new files are colorised properly when they are saved
++ Commands
++ Only show the crlf warning in the footer
 + CRLF:
     + Get rid of crlf notes
     + Show a warning when a CRLF file is loaded, then dismiss on save